Are you a teacher or school official looking to reserve free tickets to our matinee for schools?

-Call of Courage utilizes the universal language of dance to celebrate courage in Boston’s own back yard.
-Urbanity perfectly mixes tones of humor, raw emotion, and the extraordinary, to develop a complicated image of courage and honor personal truths of growing up in today’s society.
+Call of Courage utilizes the universal language of dance to celebrate courage in Boston’s own back yard, using the voices and stories of youth found here.
+Mixing tones of humor, raw emotion, and the extraordinary, Call of Courage develops a complicated image of courage to honor personal truths of growing up in today’s society.
 Urbanity Dancers play with power structures rooted in social interaction to create an immersive story of empowerment and peer intervention.

-Meet the students who's stories inspired this show
+Meet the students whose stories inspired this show

 "Starting that moment, I began to rebuild myself, to climb out of the pit of exclusion and discrimination and rise up in hope.
 I would prove that I am a real person too, in spite of their narrow minds, minds that allowed nothing different."